Please visit our new page at https://vraweb.org/opportunities/project-grant/.

 Grant monies may not be used to cover indirect costs at institutions

-If you have further questions about the Project Grant Program or the application process, please contact the VRA Foundation Board of Directors at email@example.com.
+If you have trouble submitting an application or need assistance, or for further questions about the Project Grant Program or the application process, please contact the VRA Foundation Board of Directors at firstname.lastname@example.org.

 Previous Project Grant Recipients

 2020 Project Grant Recipient Stephanie Becker, Digital Collections Manager and Project Manager for Regionally Speaking: A Virtual Symposium, at Case Western University, Cleveland, OH.
 Regionally Speaking: A Virtual Symposium project will create transcriptions and time-based captions for A/V media files, in order to create needed accessibility features for user inclusivity.
 The VRAF Project Grant will allow Ms. Becker, and other project collaborators at Case Western’s, Kelvin Smith Library, to find, research and collaborate with a vendor, who will assist in transcribing approximately 70 moving image and oral history files regarding the community of Cleveland, Ohio.
 The text and/or captions will then be applied to the files, and the Regionally Speaking collaborators will create and build a framework for the audio and video files to be available with caption formatting for easy and intuitive public viewing and downloading.
 The project will create needed accessibility features for the public and provide a larger and more accessible portal for the Cleveland, Ohio community.